gostevedore/gostevedore.github.io/content/en/docs/docs-v0.10/contribution-guidelines/code-of-conduct.md

 ---
 title: Code of conduct
 weight: 9
-description: Stevedore has a code of conduct that all contributors are expected to follow
+Description: Stevedore has a code of conduct that all contributors are expected to follow
 ---

 # Stevedore Project Code of Conduct